govuk-one-login/data-analytics-platform/README.md

 The project uses the current (as of 03/05/2023) LTS of Node, version 18.
 The GDS recommendation is to use `nvm` to manage Node versions - installation instructions can be found [here](https://github.com/nvm-sh/nvm#installing-and-updating).

+###### Core

 * [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) - for running SAM commands
-* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - (optional) for interacting with AWS on the command line
-* [Node](https://nodejs.org/en) - we use LTS version 18.
-GDS recommends using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install
+* [Node](https://nodejs.org/en) - for lambda development and running `npm` commands
 * [Docker](https://docs.docker.com/desktop/install/mac-install) - for running `sam local`
-* [Checkov](https://www.checkov.io) - IaC validation tool.
+* [Checkov](https://www.checkov.io) - for validating IaC code.
 Install on GDS Macs in the terminal by running `pip3 install checkov`

+###### Optional

+* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - for interacting with AWS on the command line
+* [GitHub CLI](https://cli.github.com) - for interacting with GitHub on the command line.
+Can do some things not possible via the GUI, such as running workflows that have not been merged to `main`

-#### Set up GPG commit signing
+#### Set up commit signing

-Commits will be rejected if not signed and verified by GitHub.
-SSH keys do not support verification so GPG must be used.
+Commits will be rejected by GitHub if they are not signed using an SSH or GPG key.
+SSH keys do not support expiration or revocation so GPG is preferred.
 Follow the instructions [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#gpg-commit-signature-verification) to generate a key and set it up with GitHub.
-You may need to install `gpg` first - open the Mac terminal and run `brew install gpg`.
+You may need to install `gpg` first - on a GDS Mac open the terminal and run `brew install gpg`.

 ## Repository structure

 #### Lambdas

-The lambdas and supporting code are written in [TypeScript](https://www.typescriptlang.org) and built with [esbuild](https://esbuild.github.io/).
+The lambdas and supporting code are written in [TypeScript](https://www.typescriptlang.org) and built with [esbuild](https://esbuild.github.io).

 Individual lambda handlers (and unit tests) can be found in subdirectories of the [src/handlers](src/handlers) directory.
 Common and utility code can be found in the [src/shared](src/shared) directory.